-The Yadagirigutta Temple is situated at a height of about 300 feet on a small hill in the Nalgonda district , Andhra Pradesh, 69 kilometers away from Hyderabad.
+The Yadagirigutta Temple is situated at a height of about 300 feet on a small hill in the Nalgonda district , Telangana State.
+69 kilometers away from Hyderabad.
 It is near Warangal.
 The temple is a well-known tourist place as well as a devotee location, attracting both in a huge number on a regular basis.
 From the egend, the five forms of Narasimha have been finely sculpted into idols and these are placed here in the temple.
 The devotees are used to be worshipped here and are known as Pancha Narasimha Kshetram.

 The principal shrine and main attraction of the temple is the Lord Lakshmiranasimha, who devotees supposed to be able to cure many terminal illnesses, and even mental or disturbing problems.
 The locals believes that by worshipping in this holy place for 40 days will cure anyone of any ancient illness.